filippovisconti/docs/_posts/dphpc/2024-01-22-8-Network-Architecture-Topologies.md

 ### Diameter

 > The **diameter** of a network is the largest hop count of the minimal paths for all source-destination pairs.
-The diameter gives us an indication of the “worst case” _latency_!
+The diameter gives us an indication of the "worst case" _latency_!
 {: .prompt-tip}

 ![Diameter](/assets/img/ScreenShot%202024-01-08%20at%2011.16.17.png)